JozzaOzza/Project2-frontend/README.md

     To make sure that the program was working, I used MockMVC to create a mocked Controller class.

-    It performed mock HTTP requests like a user of the program would and allowed me to test the outcomes of these requests against pre-made responses.
+    It performed mock HTTP requests like a user of the program would and allowed me to test the outcomes of each HTTP endpoint.

     See Figure 3 for an example of one of the integration tests used in the project.